anjanaprasd/cdk-ec2/README.md

-# Build AWS VPC stack and multiple ec2 instances using AWS-CDK

-#### About this project.
-In this tutorial, you will learn how to build a complete vpc stack and ec2 instance, a security group with few rules using CDK.
-Also could learn CDK installation and the basic commands of AWS CDK.feel free to modify this project base on your requirements.
-In this project, the author has used level-02 CDK constructs.
-If you want to learn more about AWS-CDK, I recommend AWS official documentation.

-### Prerequisite:
-- An AWS Account
-- AWS CDK package
-- AWS-CLI

-### How to install aws-CDK in windows

-#### Step 01.
-Install nodejs in your local system.

-#### Step 02.
-open your windows command prompt and run npm install -g aws-CDK (install the latest version) To install a specific version. npm install -g aws-cdk@XX

-#### Step 03.
-Verify cdk installed in your system by executing  CDK --version.

-### Install aws-CDK in Linux.

-#### Step 01.
-Install nodejs in your Linux system.

-#### Step 02
-Run npm install -g aws-cdk to install cdk in your Linux system.

-#### Step 03.
-Verify that cdk installed in your system by executing the cdk --version.

-### Getting started with CDK

-1. create project directory mkdir myexample-cdkdemo and run cd myexample-cdkdemo.
-2. Now, initialize the app using the cdk init command and this example author has used the basic cdk app constructs.
-3. cdk init app --language typescript.
-Once you execute, it will download relevant configuration files into the project folder.

-### How to install the required CDK module.

-- npm install @aws-cdk/aws-ec2@1.134.0
-  import * as ec2 from 'aws-cdk-lib/aws-ec2';

-- npm install aws-cdk-lib (Main AWS CDK package) import 'aws-cdk-lib' as cdk;

-### How to execute this project.

-1. Verify aws-cdk has installed in your local system running the cdk --version command.
-2. CDK require bootstraps installed in your system.
-Using bootstrap cdk will convert your code into a cloud formation template.
-  - cdk bootstrap
-3. Run cdk synth it to be translated into an AWS CloudFormation template.
-4. cdk deploy command to deploy stack in AWs.
-Once you execute the deploy command, it will create a cloud formation template in AWS and deploy the resources.
-5. cdk destroy command to destroy stack.

-### In the process, we also learned a bunch of related concepts such as:

-- How to install AWS CDK.
-- How to use it to define a VPC stack, subnets.
-- How to reference an AMI.
-- How to add security groups and multiple rules.
-- Basic commands in cdk.

-## Useful commands

-  * npx aws-cdk init --list: This lists available option in CDK.
-  * cdk diff: Using the cdk diff command can check the difference between the cdk code and the already deployed environment.cdk ls
-  * cdk ls : list cdk stacks.

- ### Please note : In this tutorial, I've exclude couple of files and folders(cdk.out file node-module folder).
-Therefore, I would like to recommend follow above mentioned steps in your computer and create your own cdk project folder and change the values in the /lib/*.ts file.
+#### *Build AWS VPC stack and multiple ec2 instances using AWS-CDK*

+About this project:
+This project demonstrates how to build a complete VPC stack and EC2 instances, along with a security group and rules, using AWS CDK.
+This project uses Level-02 CDK constructs.
+If you want to learn more about AWS CDK, please refer to the AWS official documentation.

+Prerequisites:

+    An AWS account
+    AWS CDK package
+    AWS CLI

+How to install AWS CDK on Windows:
+Step 1:
+Install Node.js on your local system.

+Step 2:
+Open your Windows command prompt and run "npm install -g aws-cdk" to install the latest version.
+To install a specific version, use "npm install -g aws-cdk@XX".

+Step 3:
+Verify that CDK is installed on your system by executing "cdk --version".

+How to install AWS CDK on Linux:
+Step 1:
+Install Node.js on your Linux system.

+Step 2:
+Run "npm install -g aws-cdk" to install CDK on your Linux system.

+Step 3:
+Verify that CDK is installed on your system by executing "cdk --version".

+Getting started with CDK:
+Create a project directory using "mkdir myexample-cdkdemo" and navigate to the directory using "cd myexample-cdkdemo".

+Now, initialize the app using the "cdk init" command.
+In this example, the author has used the basic CDK app constructs by executing "cdk init app --language typescript".
+Once you execute this command, relevant configuration files will be downloaded into the project folder.

+How to install the required CDK modules:

+    To install the "@aws-cdk/aws-ec2@1.134.0" module, run "npm install @aws-cdk/aws-ec2@1.134.0" and import the module using "* as ec2 from 'aws-cdk-lib/aws-ec2'".
+    To install the main AWS CDK package, run "npm install aws-cdk-lib" and import it using "import 'aws-cdk-lib' as cdk".

+How to execute this project:
+Before executing this project, verify that AWS CDK is installed on your local system by running the "cdk --version" command.

+CDK requires bootstraps installed in your system.
+Using bootstrap, CDK will convert your code into a CloudFormation template.
+To bootstrap, run "cdk bootstrap".

+Run "cdk synth" to translate your code into an AWS CloudFormation template.

+Run "cdk deploy" to deploy the stack in AWS.
+Once you execute this command, a CloudFormation template will be created in AWS and the resources will be deployed.

+Run "cdk destroy" to destroy the stack.

+In the process, we also learned a bunch of related concepts such as:

+    How to install AWS CDK
+    How to use it to define a VPC stack, subnets
+    How to reference an AMI
+    How to add security groups and multiple rules Basic commands in CDK

+Useful commands:

+    "npx aws-cdk init --list": This lists the available options in CDK.
+    "cdk diff": Use the "cdk diff" command to check the difference between the CDK code and the already deployed environment.
+    "cdk ls": This lists the CDK stacks.

+Please note: In this tutorial, a few files and folders (cdk.out file, node-module folder) have been excluded.
+Therefore, it is recommended to follow the above-mentioned steps on your computer, create your own CDK project folder, and change the values in the "/lib/*.ts" file.